softwaresaved/fair-research-software/episodes/08-code-correctness.md

 ## Types of software tests

-There are many different types of software testing.
+There are many different types of software tests, including:

 -   **Unit tests** focus on testing individual functions in isolation.
 They ensure that each small part of the software performs